 We define ease of use as the ability to get in and out, make transitions, and make adjustments to length and release value.
 To test, we performed all of those operations, comparing one binding to the others.

 Before mounting, we weighed each binding, including mounting screws on a digital gram-sensitive postal scale.
-We have calibrated this scale recently against two other scales.
-In scoring, we made some minor adjustments to reflect presence or absence of optional features.
+We have calibrated this scale recently against multiple other scales.
+In scoring, we made some minor adjustments to reflect the presence or absence of optional features.

 In some blessedly rare cases, we have actual durability failures to report on.
-In other cases, we have literal decades of experience with a certain product.
+In other cases, we have literal decades of experience with a certain product with no failures.
 Beyond that direct experience, we are forced to report our durability opinion based on second-hand reports and speculation based on a sound understanding of basic binding construction and materials.

 We care about the testing we do and the conclusions we reach.
 We first ponder what you want and need to know, and then design our entire testing procedure backwards from there.
 The result, we are confident, is review content that informs without pushing.
 We have our biases, but we work real hard to guard against them.
 We have our preferences, and we honor them and understand when they come from experience and a sound understanding and when they come from more intangible sources.
 As it pertains to AT ski bindings, the information we present is based on decades of experience, a highly varied test team, and thorough processing of the information we all generate.